 Of course, Witzenhausen also belongs to Northern Hesse.
 And of course there is a copper engraving here and now.

 Right, you have already encountered this huge number above.
 But 2,000,000 data records also want to be processed.
 Imagine the effort alone for a single record.
-And then 2 million records of people from smaller communities from Abterode to Dwarves, and from larger cities like Kassel, or smaller towns like Rotenburg on the Fulda.
+And then two million records of people from smaller communities from Abterode to Dwarves, and from larger cities like Kassel, or smaller towns like Rotenburg on the Fulda.
 It was and still is a time-consuming hobby, nursing alone consumes many hours a month.
 Today, however, these data are available, and they can be of great importance if and when you are at the bottom of your genealogy research – in Northern Hesse – with "your wisdom".
 Then maybe I can help you optimally.
 And how you reach me, you know ... and if not, just click on this link.

 Of course, it is very important that I am able to "navigate" a church register database and that I can use my complete expertise to help you to think "outside the box" once in a while.